catpea/bowel/README.md

 # TODO

+- [ ] Add YouTube video thumbnail downloader to the compiler.
 - [ ] Standardize html from md and yaml, but create a bootstrap variant here, just well written html.
 - [ ] Convert standard HTML to bootstrap formatting using cheerio
 - [ ] Create an Apache like "Index Of" for poems that will double as a website mirror.